MORYX-Industry/application-developer-training/chapter-1-basics.md

 They ship with developer licenses, that need to be activated:

-* Open *CodeMeter Control Center*, that you should have installed beforehand through the [CodeMeter User Runtime (Version 8.x)](https://www.wibu.com/de/support/anwendersoftware/anwendersoftware.html)
+* Open *CodeMeter Control Center*, which you should have installed beforehand through the [CodeMeter User Runtime (Version 8.x)](https://www.wibu.com/de/support/anwendersoftware/anwendersoftware.html)
 * Drag & Drop the `.WibuCmRau` files onto it

 ![Activate developer licenses](./chapter-1/drag-licenses.png)